Suhoy95/SNE-reports-2019-public/README.md

 ## Getting in troubles

-Then, I've tried to run machine and install Debian distro, but I couldn't figure out how to run it with `qemu` correctly, so next there will be my tries and results.
+Then, I've tried to run a machine and install Debian distro, but I couldn't figure out how to run it with `qemu` correctly, so next there will be my tries and results.
 Maybe, someday I'll be enlightened and return to this moment, but to finish the lab I will just utilize the Qemu/KVM, which has been installed on the workstation